 President Nkurunziza has suggested he may run for a fourth term in 2020 and has appointed a 15-member commission to propose draft amendments to the constitution.
 The constitution, based on the Arusha Peace Agreement, currently restricts presidential term limits and sets ethnic quotas for state institutions.
 On 24 October the Burundian government approved draft changes to the constitution, which would allow incumbent President Nkurunziza to potentially run for office for another two seven-year terms.
+The referendum of the draft constitution is scheduled for May 2018.

 During 2016 the government undertook steps to isolate itself from the UN and AU.
 The East African Community (EAC) has attempted to mediate between the government and opposition parties, but talks have stalled.
-The Forces Populaire du Burundi, a rebel group located in the DRC, has vowed to increase armed attacks against the government.
+The fourth inter-Burundian dialogue, which took place between 27 November and 8 December 2017 in Arusha, Tanzania, failed to address the roots of the political crisis, and was boycotted by exiled opposition parties and civil society activists.

 Recurring political and ethnic conflict have previously resulted in mass atrocity crimes in Burundi.
-Incitement to violence, enforced disappearances, torture, rape and extrajudicial killings have contributed to a climate of fear and insecurity.
+Incitement to violence, enforced disappearances, torture, rape and extrajudicial killings have contributed to a climate of fear.
 Despite the precarious security situation and ongoing serious violations of human rights, the government has repeatedly called for Burundian refugees to return.

-The government's refusal to cooperate with the UNSC, the Human Rights Council's Commission of Inquiry, OHCHR and ICC is a disturbing indication of its unwillingness to engage with the international community and adhere to international law.
+The government's refusal to cooperate with the UNSC, the HRC's Col, OHCHR and the ICC is a disturbing indication of its unwillingness to engage with the international community and adhere to international law.
+In addition, the government has publicly announced its desire to "bring to justice" the authors of the report of the Col, threatening the safety and security of independent investigators mandated by the HRC.